 Within a few seconds, using software algorithms or check routines, the document model (i.e. document type, country and date of issuance) is identified using optical character recognition and compared with a reference document stored in the authentication database.
 Pass/Fail criteria are predefined so that a decision can be made on the authenticity of the document.

-The KINEGRAM security device can now be designed to include features such as special metallization patterns and UV print which can be inspected using standardized light sources in commercially-available reader devices.
+The KINEGRAM security device can now be designed for optical machine authentication, by including features such as special metallization patterns and UV print which can be inspected using standardized light sources in commercially-available reader devices.